St Chrysostom's Church, Victoria Park: The clergy

 The first priest to serve St Chrysostom's as rector was Fr.
 William Marsden.
 Fr.
 Marsden had been curate to Archdeacon Anson, Vicar of St James, Birch, from which parish St Chrysostom's was principally formed.
 Archdeacon Anson was a leading tractarian priest in Manchester at the time, and no doubt his influence helped form the tradition which was to develop and remains at St. Chrysostom's.

 Fr.
 Marsden was the longest-serving rector of St Chrysostom's.
 He was appointed in 1877 and died in 1899.
 The list of successive rectors is as follows: Fr.
 John Bernhard Steinlen Barratt, Fr.
 Clive Robertson Pattison Muir, Fr.
 Benjamin Pollard, Fr.
 Roland Harry William Roberts, Fr.
 William Preston, Fr.
 Robert Eric Charles Browne, Fr.
 Charles Challen, Fr.
 James Wardle Harpur, Fr.
 Ian Deighton Corbett, Fr.
 Michael James Gervase Melrose, Fr.
 John William Bruce Tomlinson and Fr.
 Ian Gomersall.
-The current Parish Priest is Fr.
-Lee David Wood.
+Until 2025 Fr Lee Orsini was the Priest in Charge following Fr Gomersall’s long service.
+Fr Admos Chimwohu is the priest looking after the parish.